 Staff + Board

-It’s true: NEST is a non-profit, bootstraps organization.
+It’s true: NEST is a non-profit, community lead organization.
 Our board of directors is made up of all volunteer community members, and a small staff.

-We’re a friendly, resourceful and tenacious bunch who cares deeply about the neighborhood.
+We’re a friendly and resourceful and group who cares deeply about the neighborhood.
 We’re glad you’re here.